Tim Yohannan and Jeff Bale at KPFA studio in Berkeley 1982

 him to give us an

 interview.
-Then,
+Then, almost

-almost as a joke, off
+as a joke, off the top of

-the top of my head I
+my head I asked, "Can

-on the front cover?"
+you put us on the front

-He thought for a
+cover?"
+He thought for

-moment and said,
+a moment and said,

 "Yes".
 Three months

-later, there we were
+later, there we were on

-on the front cover of
+the front cover of

 Maximumrocknroll.